Rays vs. Athletics Player Props Betting Odds

-Player prop bet odds for Wander Franco, Esteury Ruiz and others are listed when the Tampa Bay Rays visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday at 9:40 PM ET.
+Oddsmakers have set player props for Wander Franco, Esteury Ruiz and others when the Tampa Bay Rays visit the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!